palewire/news-homepages/docs/extracts.md

 `url` | The URL of the homepage
-`location` | The city where the site is based `timezone` | The timezone where the site is based
+`location` | The city where the site is based `timezone` | The timezone where the site is based `country`  | The country where the site is based, recorded as a two-digit ISO 3166-1 alpha code

 ## bundles.csv